The Three C’s: Consultation, Cooperation & Coordination

 I am a principal contractor, what should I do?

-If you are a principal contractor you must document the arrangements in place for consultation, cooperation, and coordination between all the different Employers/PCBU’s at your site in your SSSP.
-You should update the SSSP for the project to ensure that it deals with any changes.
+If you are a principal contractor you must document the arrangements in place for consultation, cooperation, and coordination between all the different Employers at your site in your Site Specific Safety Plan (SSSP).
+The HazardCo system will guide you through creating a SSSP for each of your sites – Test drive the SSSP generator.

 Sign up for health and safety updates and advice